Tips to support coat change in cats: diet, supplements and care

 If your cat is vomiting, you should check whether it might have eaten something poisonous in the garden.
 This applies to both plants and poison bait.
 In addition to vomiting, symptoms of poisoning include diarrhea, increased salivation, apathy, cramps, a drop in blood pressure, or liver and kidney dysfunction .
 Poisoning from ingesting poisoned rodents, medication, or chemicals is also possible.
 If you suspect that your cat has been poisoned, see a vet immediately.

-Anxiety and stress
+anxiety and stress

 Psychological reasons can also be the cause of your cat vomiting.
-For example, if it eats too quickly because it is afraid of its food being taken away, it can vomit.
+For example, if it eats too quickly because it is afraid of its food being taken away, it may vomit.
 To avoid food jealousy, set up a separate food bowl for each animal - if necessary in different places in the house - and ensure peace and quiet at the feeding place.

 Moving, traveling or even rearranging furniture can cause stress in your cat.
 Cats are creatures of habit and very sensitive.
 If their environment changes, they react with stress, which can also result in nausea and vomiting.
 In such cases, make sure that the usual routine is maintained as much as possible and give the cat plenty of attention.

-Infectious diseases and parasites
+infectious diseases and parasites

 Cats that have contact with other cats in particular occasionally become infected with pathogens.
 Some pathogens are harmless, others can be dangerous for cats.
 The latter includes the panleukopenia virus, for example, which is highly contagious and can be fatal, especially for kittens.
 Adult indoor cats can also become ill - especially if they are not adequately vaccinated.
 The symptoms associated with the virus range from vomiting and diarrhea to apathy, loss of appetite and fever.
 Severe cases with rapid death without prior symptoms of illness can also occur.
 To prevent infection with the panleukopenia virus, you should have your cat vaccinated early.